onap/sdc-sdc-workflow-designer/docs/platform/index.rst

 Platform
 --------

-Microservices Bus provide key infrastructure functionalities to support ONAP microservice architecture including service registration/discovery, service gateway, service load balancer and service governance.
-It's a pluggable architecture so it can be extended with plugins to provide value added services such as centralized authentication for APIs.
-Microservices Platform also provides a GUI portal for service management.
+Workflow Designer provides the ablitilty to design a bpmn workflow.
+It extends restful task and tosca task. so it can be combined with tosca template easily.

 .. toctree::
    :maxdepth: 1